Will Powell (racing driver): Motor racing

 Powell was a BTCC driver for team Autobrite Direct with JourneyHero run by Team HARD in a Cupra Leon.
 He was formerly a factory driver for the motorsport division of Anglo-American sports car company Brabham Automotive.

-He has raced in GT and sports car championships in the UK including F3, British Endurance Championship, GT Cup, Radicals, 24h Series and MR2 Championship.
+He has raced in GT and sports car championships in the UK including F3,British Endurance Championship, GT Cup, Radicals, 24H Series and MR2 Championship.

 He is qualified as a race coach by the Association of Racing Driver Schools (ARDS) and has coached customers for Mercedes-Benz AMG, Bentley, and Ford.

 He drove the Brabham BT62 Competition in the marque’s return to racing at the Brands Hatch Into The Night Race in November 2019 alongside teammate David Brabham.
 The duo finished in first place with Powell setting fastest lap of the race.

-In a disrupted 2020 motorsport season, Powell raced in the British Endurance Series and GT Cup in a Ginetta G55 GT4 with co-driver Dave Scaramanga for Motus One Racing.
+In a disrupted 2020 motorsport season, Powell raced in the British Endurance Championship and GT Cup in a Ginetta G55 GT4 with co-driver Dave Scaramanga for Motus One Racing.
 During the COVID-19 UK lockdown, Powell won multiple e-sports races in a virtual Brabham BT62.

-In 2021, Powell won the British Endurance Series championship in a McLaren 650S GT3.
+In 2021, Powell won the British Endurance Championship championship in a McLaren 650S GT3.
 In the same year, it was announced by Maximum Motorsport that Powell would drive its Hyundai i30N in the TCR UK touring car championship.
 He also tested for Team HARD in its Cupra Leon for the British Touring Car Championship.

-He competed in six of the ten race weekends that made up the 2022 BTCC Championship in a CUPRA Leon and scored no points.
-He also competed in a partial season of the British Endurance Series and scored multiple podiums.
+He competed in six of the ten race weekends that made up the 2022 BTCC Championship in a CUPRA Leon as late replacement for Jack Goff.
+He also competed in a partial season of the British Endurance Championship and scored multiple podiums.

+In 2023 he competed in five of the BTCC Championship weekends in a Honda Civic for One Motorsport Starline Racing and raced in Le Mans Cup in a Duqueine D-08 for Murphy Prototypes.

+In 2024 it was announced that Powell would return to the TCR UK Championship before taking a break from motorsport to focus on business.